Skip to Main Navigation Skip to Section Navigation Skip to Main Content Skip to Footer

 Eating meals together as a family has been shown to have nutritional, social, and personal benefits for children and adolescents.
 Frequent family meal consumption is associated with greater fruit and vegetable consumption, better nutritional status, and a lower risk of adolescent obesity [23, 24].
 Additionally, frequency of family meals is associated with greater reported family connectedness and improved parent-child communication [23].
 Adolescents who eat with their families, in particular, report feeling more loved and supported by their parents than those who do not eat with their families [25].
 Finally, frequency of family meals is associated with higher self-esteem, better body image, and fewer risky behaviors, as well as decreased depression, anxiety, stress, and suicidal thoughts [24, 26].

 About one in three adolescents age 12-17 eat with their families every day, and an additional 31% eat with their families on most days [27].
-Asian and Hispanic children are more likely to eat every day with their families than are White or Black youth.
+Asian and Latinx children are more likely to eat every day with their families than are White or Black youth.
 Adolescents with family income below the poverty line are more likely to have near-daily family meals than are adolescents with higher incomes [27].

 Fathers' Involvement

 The vast majority of fathers (85%) say that being a parent is one of the most important aspects of who they are as a person [28].
 The amount of time that fathers spend with their children is increasing.
 In 2022, fathers who lived with their children spent an average of 4.4 hours a day caring for their children compared to mothers who spent an average of 5.6 hours a day [29].
 Additionally, 7% of fathers are stay-at-home dads, accounting for 1 in 5 stay-at-home parents [30].
 However, two-thirds of fathers report spending too little time with their children [29].
 One reason for this is that not all fathers live with their children.
 As of 2019, 1 in 5 fathers do not live with all of their children [29].
-This proportion is higher among low-income fathers as well as Black and Hispanic fathers [31].
+This proportion is higher among low-income fathers as well as Black and Latinx fathers [31].

 A 2018 study from the National Responsible Fatherhood Clearinghouse examined several measures of fathers' involvement [32].